wilsonmar/git-utilities/README.md

 This article explains the script that builds a Mac machine with "everything" needed by a professional developer.

-This is a "bootstrapping" script to enable you to more easily manage the complexity of competing stacks of components and their different versions.
+This is a <strong>"bootstrapping"</strong> script to enable you to more easily manage the complexity of competing stacks of components and their different versions.
 Java, Python, Node and their most popular add-ons are covered here.

-This bring DevSecOps <strong>"immutable architecture"</strong> to MacOS laptops.
-Immutable architecture is the practice of replacing the whole machine instance instead of upgrading or repairing faulty components.
-Target users of this script are those who configure new laptops for develpers joining the organization, so each developer doesn't waste days installing everything one at a time (and doing it differently than colleagues).

-## TD;LR Customization
+<pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/git-utilities/master/mac-install-all.sh)"
+</strong></pre>

 Logic in the script goes beyond what Homebrew does, and <strong>configures</strong> the component just installed: